BHARATHI-DE/BHARATHI-DE/README.md

 BHARATHI-DE/BHARATHI-DE is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
+I short goal is to get a job